OLS Regression in R – 8 Simple Steps to Implement OLS Regression Model

 - X – The default is FALSE.
-Set to TRUE to return the expanded design matrix as element x of the returned fit object.
-First set both x=TRUE if you are going to use the residuals function.
+It is set to TRUE to return the expanded design matrix as element x of the returned fit object.
+First, set both x=TRUE, if you are going to use the residuals function.

 - Y – The default is FALSE.
-Set to TRUE to return the vector of response values as element y of the fit.
+It is set to TRUE to return the vector of response values as element y of the fit.

 - Linear.predictors – It is set FALSE as default.
-That is being used to cause predicted values not to be stored.
+It is used to cause predicted values not to be stored.

 - Penalty penalty.matrix – see lrm

 - Tol – Tolerance for information matrix singularity.